barnardos/consent-form-discovery-report/alpha.md

 From Old user needs and stories board https://trello.com/b/QTNcy2kO/consent-form-builder-research-and-design to https://trello.com/b/6vlAUkPe/product-team-consent-form

 ## Evolution of the tool:
-The [tool](https://consent-form.barnardos.digital) went trough two main iterations in this phase
+The [tool](https://consent-form.barnardos.digital) went through two main iterations in this phase

 ### Sprint 0:
  * Added photos to recording methods